jman45-9/c_encryption/README.md

 ## Use

 Enter files to encrypt using the argument
+    --target-file {file-path}
-    --target-file' place your file path from your working directory after this arg.
+place your file path from your working directory after this arg.